kruzabasi/omniward/README.md

 # Omniward

 OmniWard is a Clojure application for managing patient data.
-It provides a CRUD API for patient records and is built with Clojure and PostgreSQL.
+It provides a CRUD API for patient records and is built with Clojure and PostgreSQL.This project is built as a test demo for health-samurai

 ## Requirements